 According to Hill's Vet, the brain is a target of free radicals because it has a high lipid content and has limited antioxidant defensive mechanisms ad limited repair capabilities.
 Last but not least, the nervous system tissue is particularly vulnerable to attack by free radicals.

 What Behavior Changes Should You Expect in an Older Dog?

 Several behavior changes may be seen in older dogs.
 Some of these changes tend to appear gradually over time, rather than all at once.
-If your dog show behavior changes, see your vet as they be indicative of some medical problem or cognitive issues.
+If your dog shows behavior changes, see your vet, as they may indicate some medical problem or cognitive issues.
 Following are some common changes you may notice in your aging dog.

 1) Different Sleeping Patterns

 Why do old dogs sleep a lot more?
 This is a normal part of the aging process, so it's quite natural for your senior dog to sleep a lot more compared to when he was younger.
 Interestingly, puppies and older dogs tend to dream more compared to adults, so you'll likely see your older dog acting out his dreams in REM stage quite often.
 The old adage "let sleeping dogs lie" is true and you should avoid abruptly waking up your old pal to prevent him from getting startled.

 Why does my old dog wake up in the middle of the night?
-Along with sleeping more, you may may notice different sleep-wake cycles.
-Your older dog may sleep more during the day and then he may have difficulty sleeping at night.
-This can be a sign of canine cognitive dysfunction, the canine version of Alzheimer's disease, but can also be a sign of discomfort or pain, or it could be dog wakes up because has a need to go potty, which brings us to the next behavior change.
+Along with sleeping more, you may notice different sleep-wake cycles.
+Your older dog may sleep more during the day and then have difficulty sleeping at night.
+This can be a sign of canine cognitive dysfunction, the canine version of Alzheimer's disease, but can also be a sign of discomfort or pain.
+Or it could be dog wakes up because has a need to go potty, which brings us to the next behavior change.